 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Are you part of Westerners who know how to squat with Asian?
-Those who have already been to Asia know what I am talking about ...
-Most foreigners can not sit on their heels without losing their balance!
+Are you one of those Westerners who know how to squat like an Asian?
+Those who have been to Asia know what I'm talking about...
+Most foreigners can't sit on their heels without losing their balance!

 Video: How to do the Asian Squat

 I just rediscovered this video: How to do the Asian Squat (How to squat with Asian).
 A funny little parody movie that compares the two ways to crouch.

 The video is signed by an American author of Asian origin, Daniel Hsia.
-Some of you may already know it, because it's been going on for a long time: it dates from 2002!
-I fell back on it, cleaning up my favorites.
+Some of you may already know it, because it's been touring for a long time: it dates back to 2002!
+I stumbled upon it again, cleaning up my favourites.

 A comfortable position

 In Asia, we squat willingly.
 Sometimes just to grab a bite, hit the chat or watch the street show.
 People sit on their heels, without putting the buttocks on the ground, well on the feet laid flat.

 It is comfortable and stable, not tiring to hold, contrary to the position that most Westerners take, who perch on their toes.

 Below, some scenes from everyday life, brought back from my trip to Vietnam in 2001.

 For my part, I master theasian squat.
 It is a posture that I adopt easily and naturally, not only when I am in Asia, in local fashion, but also in my daily life in France…

 One day in Rennes, when I was squatting like this, chatting outside in the street with colleagues at break, an old lady suddenly stood in front of me on the sidewalk.
 Without saying hello or anything, a little aggressive, she asks me if I have Vietnamese origins.
 I answer no, but she insists, decreeing that I stand like the Vietnamese and that I surely lived in Vietnam.